Abandoned & Little-Known Airfields:

 depicted Sunny South as a commercial airport.

-Sunny South Airport also still was not depicted on the 1944 Miami Sectional Chart (according to Brian Rehwinkel)
+nor was it depicted on the 1944 Miami Sectional Chart (according to Brian Rehwinkel)

 or the 1946 Miami Local Aeronautical Chart (according to Brian Rehwinkel).